dux-fortinet/fortiflexvm-doc/source/install.rst

 ``ansible-galaxy collection install fortinet.fortiflexvm``. you can also choose another galaxy version to match your FortiFlexVM device.

-Please see the `versioning notes`_ for more recently released collections and install the ones which are marked ``latest`` for your devices.
+Please see the :doc:`version` for more recently released collections and install the ones which are marked ``latest`` for your devices.

-.. _versioning notes: ./version.html